Rasmus Walter

 Rasmus Walter-Hansen is a Danish singer and guitarist originating from Aarhus.
 He is twin-brother of filmmaker Anders Walter.
 His debut album was the self-titled Rasmus Walter in 2011 with debut single being "Dybt vand".

-Prior to a solo career, Walter was the lead vocalist and guitarist of the pop rock band Grand Avenue that included also Niels-Kristian Bærentzen (guitar), Marc Stebbing (bass) and Hjalte Thygesen (drums).
+Prior to a solo career, Walter was the lead vocalist and guitarist of the pop rock band Grand Avenue, which included Niels-Kristian Bærentzen (guitar), Marc Stebbing (bass), and Hjalte Thygesen (drums).